This guide was originally written and published in 2020 and has been updated. Some dishes and products may have changed since.

 24 Clark Farm Rd, North Woodstock, NH 03262 / Website

 There’s plenty to do year-round in Woodstock, New Hampshire, but one main thing that brought us there was the ice castles.
-If you want a quick getaway, you can still make it this year, but they have it every single year in the same location so you can start planning your trip for next year if this year will not work!
+If you want a quick getaway, they have it every single year in the same location so you can start planning your trip now.
 These ice castles are actually only in six places throughout North America including Alberta, Utah, Colorado, Wisconsin, Minnesota, and New Hampshire.

-The award winning ice castles are created by artists using hundreds of thousands of icicles.
-I thought they’d be cool, but I honestly didn’t expect what I saw.
-They were absolutely huge!
-You could spend a lot of time roaming around discovering all the nooks and crannies, hidden tunnels, picture ops, and of course, the ice slide.
+The award winning ice castles are created by artists using hundreds of thousands of icicles and they were absolutely huge!
+You can spend a lot of time roaming around discovering all the nooks and crannies, hidden tunnels, and taking photo ops.
 If you go during the day the ice is absolutely beautiful with a natural blue tint.
 We chose to go at night because we figured it would be more of an adult crowd and seeing them lit up is an experience all of its own.
 The color radiates through the ice sculptures making it look like a fairytale.

 Breakfast at the Inn

-The next day we slept in and grabbed our free breakfast at the hotel restaurant.
+Looking for an easy bite?
+Grab free breakfast at the hotel restaurant.
 We thought it was going to be your typical hotel breakfast with some spongy eggs at room temp and maybe some sad looking half cooked bacon or cereals you haven’t had since you were five years old, but they proved us wrong big time.
-They actually provide a sit down breakfast that involves coffee, juice, sticky buns, and two entrées.
+They actually provided a sit down breakfast that involves coffee, juice, sticky buns, and two entrées.
 We split the breakfast platter filled with hot berry pancakes smothered in butter and maple syrup, cheesy eggs, home fries and the Pacific omelette with real crab, asparagus, and home fries.
 Everything was absolutely delicious!

 SledVentures Snowmobile Rentals